-So it makes sense to capitalise on this particular aspect of consumer behaviour and ensure that marketing activity is spread out over a campaign that is regularly repeated almost to the point that a prospect starts to expect a piece of marketing from you.
+So it makes sense to ensure that marketing activity is spread out over a campaign that is regularly repeated almost to the point that a prospect starts to expect a piece of marketing from you.

 However, as you might imagine, the more times a marketing message is repeated in exactly the same fashion, the less impact it has.
 So how do we over come this?

-In our series of blogs on email marketing, Successful e-Mail Marketing and 5 Great Ways to Increase e-Mail Marketing Effectiveness we discuss the mechanics of the how to put together an effective digital marketing campaign, but there is massive mileage to be gained from mixing up digital marketing with traditional marketing techniques.
+In our blog on email marketing 5 Great Ways to Increase e-Mail Marketing Effectiveness we discuss the mechanics of the how to put together an effective all digital marketing campaign, but there is actually massive mileage to be gained from mixing up digital marketing with traditional marketing techniques.

-The simple fact is that an email takes just a click to consign to the recycle bin folder (or Junk Folder – even worse) – you don’t have to even look at the content.
+The simple fact is that an email takes just a click to delete an email – you don’t have to even look at the content.

-Send a postcard to the same audience a week after the email shot and relate the content back to the email so there is a clear linkage in the message.
-You might want to either replicate the same message or offer a complementary one, but you must measure its effect.
+Send a postcard to the same audience a week after the email shot, and relate the content back to the email so there is a clear linkage in the message and design.
+Replicate the same message or offer a complementary one, but measure its effect.
 Do this with a bespoke landing page on the website; point the recipient at different landing pages for each version of the post card and you can see from both the calls to action and analytics which version converts better.

 You can expect your campaign performance to improve by another 100% with a follow up direct mail piece.

-However, postage is expensive though and you are going to be paying probably at least £1 a pop for each card you send out.
-If budget is constrained, think perhaps about sending postcards only to those who have opened the email – after all they are interested enough to open the email – or maybe segment your list and send the postcards out to those prospects that you would most like to convert.
+However, postage is expensive and you are going to be paying probably at least £1 a pop for each card you send out.
+If budget is constrained, send the direct mailer only to those who have opened the email – after all they are interested enough to open the email.
+Or maybe segment your list, and send the postcards out to those prospects that you would most like to convert.

 Staying with the theme of snail mail, another tactic that is incredibly successful is to identify a small sub-set of really desirable prospects off your email list and to research them as thoroughly as you can.
 You would be amazed how much information you can trawl from the internet for the simple reason is that key decision makers usually generate a lot of personal PR, which gives you an insight into their position on a variety of topics.